Uncertainty Estimation Using Riemannian Model Dynamics for Offline Reinforcement Learning: Metrics of Uncertainty

 Unlike the metric in \Cref{eq: decoder metric}, the composite metric distorts the decoder metric with Jacobian matrices of the forward model statistics.
-The composite metric takes into account both proximity and uncertainty w.r.t. the ambient space as well as the latent forward model.
-As before, a skewed version of the metric can be designed, replacing $\overline{G}_D$ with its skewed version.
+It takes into account both the aleatoric and epistemic uncertainty through the forward model as well as ensemble of decoders.
+As a special case we note the metric for the case of deterministic model dynamics.

-The composite metric induces a measure of distance w.r.t. the Markov transition function.
-Particularly, a shortest geodesic curve between $e_1, e_2 \in \mathcal{E}$ will obtain minimal energy in ambient space, i.e., minimize the integral of norm differences on a path between $\hat{s}'_1$ and $\hat{s}'_2$.
-Alternatively, one could use the metric $G_F$ instead to obtain shortest geodesics w.r.t. $z'_1, z'_2$.
-The choice of metric, though, depends on the domain at hand.
-In our experiments (\Cref{section: experiments}) we found $G_{D \circ F}$ to be a sufficient measure of distance for GELATO (\Cref{alg: gelato}).
-See \Cref{sec: negative results and future work} for further discussion.

-Having defined the needed distance metric for \Cref{alg: gelato}, in the next section we illustrate its effectiveness in capturing the inherent geometry of the dynamic environment.
-We then demonstrate GELATO's ability to improve offline RL performance on various continuous control benchmarks.